 17C.
-Power to refuse registration under section 17B or renewal of registration
+Power to refuse registration under s.
+17B or renewal of registration

 (1) Despite anything in section 17B, the Commissioner may refuse to register an applicant under that section if the Commissioner is satisfied that a relevant person has done or omitted to do any thing or engaged in any conduct that renders the applicant unfit to be registered.